Recovery of 21 cm BAO: a configuration-space correlation function analysis: Results

 \subsection{Survey forecasts}

 After verifying and optimizing the pipelines with the mocks, we now apply them to forecast the parameter constraints for the major ongoing and forthcoming 21 cm IM surveys.
 They encompass BINGO \citep{Abdalla_etal2022,Wuensche_etal2022}, MeerKAT \citep{Santos_etal2016}, SKA \citep{Braun_etal2015,Maartens_etal2015,Bacon_SKA2020}.
 The key parameters of these surveys and their instruments used for the forecasts are listed in Table \ref{tab:surveys_parameters}.
-The pathfinding experiments BINGO and MeerKAT focus on the relatively low redshift universe, while the mean redshift and volume of the SKA are larger than its predecessors.
+The pathfinding experiments BINGO and MeerKAT focus on the relatively low-redshift universe, while the mean redshift and volume of the SKA are larger than its predecessors.
 In particular, for SKA-mid, we consider the Wide Band 1 survey setting \citep{Bacon_SKA2020}, which is an IM survey covering 20,000 $\mathrm{deg}^2 $ in the redshift range of $0.35<z<3$.
 The foreground parameter $ k_{\rm fg } $ is computed by taking $ N_\parallel =2 $ in Eq.~\eqref{eq:kfg_prescription}, the same as the prescription used in the first part.
+In this part, the results take RSD into account unless otherwise specified.

 To perform the forecast, we generate a data vector using the theoretical model on a grid with spacing of 1 $\MpcOh$ and then apply the fitting pipeline to this mock data vector to get the constraint.
 The forecasts on the parameters are shown in Table \ref{tab:21cmexperiments_parameterconstraints}.
-To highlight the constraints on $\alpha_\perp $ and $\alpha_\parallel$, we present them as a function of the mean redshifts of these surveys in Fig.~\ref{fig:all_telescopes_BAO_fit} as well.
-For the low redshift experiments BINGO and MeerKAT, the $R_{\rm beam }$ size is small or moderate.
-We find that the $\mu$-wedge is the most effective in constraining $\alpha_\perp $ or $\alpha_\parallel$.
-For SKA-mid, which has a larger $ R_{\rm beam}$ and smaller $k_{\rm fg}$, while $\mu$-wedge still attains the strongest constraint on $ \alpha_\perp $, $\xi_{r \parallel} $ is the most constraining one for $\alpha_\parallel $.
+To highlight the constraints (with RSD) on $\alpha_\perp $ and $\alpha_\parallel$, we present them as a function of the mean redshifts of these surveys in Fig.~\ref{fig:all_telescopes_BAO_fit} as well.
+Here we have contrasted the results obtained without and with RSD in Table \ref{tab:21cmexperiments_parameterconstraints}.
+We find that the constraints tend to tighten when RSD is included, especially for $ \alpha_\parallel $, thanks to the enhanced clustering in the radial direction in redshift space.
+Our results are discrepant with \citet{KennedyBull_2021}, who instead reported that RSD weakens the constraint on $\alpha_\perp $ strongly and on $\alpha_\parallel$ mildly.

+We find that for BINGO, the tightest constraint on $\alpha_\parallel$ is achieved by the $\mu$-wedge, while multipole and $\mu$-wedge give similar constraining results on $\alpha_\perp$.
+For MeerKAT, the tightest constraints on both $\alpha_\parallel$ and $\alpha_\perp$ are attained by the $\mu$-wedge statistic.
+For SKA-mid, multipole and wedge give comparable constraints on $\alpha_\perp$, with multipole being marginally tighter, while the radial correlation function is the most constraining on $\alpha_\parallel$.